-To promote physical distancing and reduce the spread of covid-19, we have removed all self-service stations in our stores including coffee/tea, soup, bulk items and condiments/cutlery stations.
-These items can be found behind the counter, where applicable, and requested from a team member.
+To promote physical distancing and reduce the spread of covid-19, we have placed hand sanitizer stations and signage at all self-service stations in our stores including coffee/tea, soup and condiments/cutlery stations.
+Bulk items, with the exception of gravity bulk stations, have been temporarily suspended.
+Self-service stations will have: